How To Clean a Computer Screen

 - Wait until the screen has completely dried before turning the computer and monitor back on.

-How Often to Clean the Monitor Screen
+How Often to Clean a Computer Screen

-Most people will not need to clean their screen every single day.
-The frequency with which you will need to clean depends on several factors:
+Most people will not need to clean the computer monitor every single day.
+The frequency with which you will need to clean depends on several factors:- Number of people using the computer.

 - Number of people using the computer and it’s a touch screen.